PhilippPolterauer/cargo-samply/README.md

 ## Example Usage

-The usage is quite simple, in y
+The usage is quite simple

 ```console
 $ cargo new mybinary